daffainfo/ctf-writeup/KnightCTF 2023/I Love Pi/README.md

 > Isaac Newton left me this piece of code and a message.
 Can you help me decode this...

 ## About the Challenge
-We have been given a python script and an encoded text, The python script will be look like this (You can get the script [**here**](/KnightCTF%202023/I%20Love%20Pi/encrypt.py))
+We were given a python script and an encoded text, The python script will be look like this (You can get the script [**here**](/KnightCTF%202023/I%20Love%20Pi/encrypt.py))
 ```python
 import base64